-Best Pokémon Go cheats [Updated!]
+Best Pokémon Go cheats — May update!

 What are the best cheats for Pokémon Go that'll help you get ahead faster and easier than ever?
 These!

 If you can't win, cheat.
 Hell, cheat anyway.
 That's how the saying goes.
 Whether you choose to apply that saying to Pokémon Go is up to you.
 If you prefer to earn your rewards honestly, through hard work and determination, then stop here and go check out my Pokémon Go tips and tricks instead.
-Otherwise, if all you want to do is win at all costs, let's get ready to hack and cheat our way to the top!
+Otherwise, if all you want to do is win at all costs, here's how people are hacking and cheating their way to the top!

-Note: I'm avoiding the flat-out, full-on, will-almost-certainly-get-you-banned-eventually, cheats like bots and GPS spoofing.
-Still, some or all of the cheats below could get you in trouble.
-If your risk tolerance is low, then stay away.
-I got to level 35 and completed my NA Pokedex before I learned about any of this stuff, and had fun doing it.
-These are just shortcuts for those interested in experimenting with them.

-It's always best to evolve the best Pokémon possible.
-"Best" being defined as having the highest stats (IV) and ideal movesets.
-Movesets are determined at random when you evolve, so there's nothing you can do about that.
-Which Pokémon you evolve, though, is entirely in your control.
-And the better the Pokémon you evolve, the higher the CP (Combat Power) and HP (Hit Points) it'll have.
+You always want to evolve the best Pokémon possible.
+"Best" being defined as having the highest stats (IV).
+The better the Pokémon you evolve, the higher the CP (Combat Power) and HP (Hit Points) it'll have, and the better it'll do in Gym and Raid Battles.

 Pokémon Go includes a built-in appraisal system but it's not very granular.
 The best you can get is: